AnaviTechnology/anavi-docs/anavi-infrared-phat/anavi-infrared-phat.md

 Follow the steps below to use the BH1750 I2C light sensor with ANAVI Infrared pHAT:

-* Connect BH1750 to any of the I2C slots on ANAVI Infrared pHAT using male to female Dupont jumper wires.
+* Connect the BH1750 sensor module to any I2C slot on the ANAVI Infrared pHAT using male-to-female DuPont jumper wires.

-* Type in the following command and verify that the address of the sensor is listed:
+* Enter the following command and check if the sensor's address appears:

 ```
 sudo i2cdetect -y 1